hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/4-settle_system.rst

 Removing bad atomic contacts and minimizing vacuum!
 ===================================================

-We have just modelled a "matured" system, means we have placed all required molecules in a box.
-This step-wise placement could lead to overlapping atomic positions or very close atomic contacts or very far atomic positions, this could result in atomic repulsion or can forbid possible atomic interactions too.
-To minimize these positional artifacts energy minimisation is a crucial step before proceeding further.
-Essentially, we are going to use the potential energy terms derived from the force-field, that will use the 3D coordinate as input and will try to optimise the positions of atoms, so that any clashes or vacuum therein will be minimised.
+We have just built a "matured" system — all required molecules placed inside a simulation box.
+This step-wise assembly can introduce overlapping atomic positions, overly close contacts, or unrealistic separations between atoms, which in turn can cause artificial repulsion or prevent expected interactions.

+Energy minimisation is therefore a crucial step before proceeding further.
+Using the potential energy terms from the force field, AMBER optimises atomic positions to resolve any clashes or vacuum artefacts in the initial configuration.

 Briefly, the system will undergo sequentially through steps: